Praxile-Alpha/Praxile/README.md

 Most coding agents can edit files, call tools, and run tests.

-The harder problem is deciding **what should become long-term project knowledge after the run**.
+But the harder problem is deciding **what should become long-term project knowledge after the run**.

 | Problem | Typical coding-agent workflow | With Praxile |
 |---|---|---|